Think about your community, Wayne County. What makes it great? What do you love about the people? Why do you live in a smaller town or rural area?

 However, things are changing, as they often say.
-Rural communities, including Wayne County, have faced many challenges throughout the past 10 years Many residents are left asking themselves, “How do we move our people forward?”
+Rural communities, including ours, have faced many challenges throughout the past 10 years.
+Many residents are left asking themselves, “How do we move our people forward?”

-With this question in mind, we founded Forward Wayne County.
+With this question in mind, we founded Forward Wayne County (FWC).
 Our purpose is to better align community resources in Wayne County to foster a vibrant economy and promote prosperity.

-Since 2010, Wayne County has experienced -4% population growth.
+Since 2010, our county has experienced -4% population growth.